9 Best Ambient AI Medical Scribes 2026

 Heidi Health — Best International AI Scribe

 Heidi Health built significant traction outside the United States and is especially relevant for international and multilingual practices.
-Its positioning is strongest where the buyer values language support, broad international availability, and an AI Care Partner workflow spanning Scribe, Evidence, and patient communication tooling.
+Its positioning is strongest where the buyer values language support and easy entry into ambient documentation.

 Best for: Physicians practicing outside the United States, multilingual practices, and international health systems that need documentation support in languages beyond English and Spanish.
 Compare Glass vs Heidi.